 What should I do if my child is reluctant to attend school?

-There may be many reasons why a child is reluctant to attend school, both issues related to school but also issues which are not related to school in any way.
-Contact the Year Team as soon as possible if your child is reluctant to attend school.
+There may be many reasons why a child is reluctant to attend school.
+Issues can be related to school or not related to school in any way.
+Please contact the Year Team as soon as possible if your child is reluctant to attend school.
 They will suggest a meeting with you and your son/daughter to discuss strategies which can be put into place to support their attendance at school.

 If my child refuses to attend school, can I be held responsible?